 Before I jump in, let’s get a few of the basics out of the way.

-Why Use a Grain Mill?
+Why Use a Flour Mill?

-The most popular reason to use a grain mill is because freshly ground flour is healthier.
+The most popular reason to use a flour mill is because freshly ground flour is healthier.
 This is true.
 According to my friend Wardee, flour starts to lose nutrients through oxidation 24 hours after grinding.

 Who knows how long those bags of whole wheat have been sitting on the store shelf.
 And it kind of makes me wonder if there are any nutrients left at all.